 These are just some of the factors that will affect pricing of your custom home.
 I’m not saying you have to go to one extreme or the other, my point is that you can build a 2,500 square foot custom home on the perfect site with cheap finishes, 1.5 bathrooms and an Ikea kitchen OR you could building a 2,500 square foot custom home with reclaimed high end products, quality windows, a garage, 3.5 bathrooms and Passive House Certification.
 Both have the same square footage but they will be in completely different price ranges.

 Now that I’ve laid the ground work and hopefully clarified where some of the costs may go, here are some numbers to keep in mind when planning your custom home project:

-Our goal here at The Conscious Builder is to help educate and inform you of what is realistic for your custom home so that you can make conscious decisions.
+The goal here is to help educate and inform you of what is realistic for your custom home so that you can make conscious decisions.

 Please contact us if you have any further questions.

 There are a lot of things that need to happen in order to have a project move from an idea to completion.
 The portion that we take care of as a General Contractor and Custom Home Builder is Project Management and Site Supervision.

 Yes, we also do a lot of carpentry work in-house but that is separate from what we're talking about here.
 That work could also be done by a subcontractors but we choose to do some of the important work ourselves in order to control the quality and keep the projects moving along nicely.